 The JetBrains Chrome Extension is installed in your Chrome browser.

 The extension is installed when you first initiate a debugging session and follow the dedicated link provided by RubyMine.
-You can also install the extension yourself at For details, see Using JetBrains Chrome Extension and http://confluence.jetbrains.com/display/WI/How+to+install+Chrome+extension.
+For details, see Using JetBrains Chrome Extension and http://confluence.jetbrains.com/display/WI/How+to+install+Chrome+extension.

 Switch to the Debug tool window and open the Elements tab.